(613) 533-2901 (M.Sc. and Ph.D. Programs)

 EPID 831 Chronic Disease Epidemiology

 This course will provide an overview of the epidemiology of some of the leading non-infectious causes of morbidity and mortality in Canada and will highlight the key methodological considerations for the study of each disease or health problem.
-Three term hours.
-Winter.
-K. Aronson
+Three term-hours.
+Not offered 2023-24.

 PREREQUISITES: EPID 801 & EPID 821 or equivalents with permission of course coordinator